-The RBC Avion Visa Infinite Privilege is RBC’s flagship premium travel credit card, geared towards high income earners and frequent travellers who are interested in maximizing RBC Rewards points.
+The RBC Avion Visa Infinite Privilege is RBC’s flagship premium travel credit card, geared towards high income earners and frequent travellers who are interested in maximizing RBC Avion points.

 Offering a uniform 1.25x earning rate and a unique redemption pathway for premium flights, this card is a good fit for high spenders who prefer to keep a single credit card in their wallet while being able to redeem points for higher value in a variety of ways.